 We peel away the layers to see what’s going on.

-The biggest surprise is that two of the most competitive markets in the world, North America and Europe, is where Western Union has made most of its gains, not the emerging markets.
+The biggest surprise is that two of the most competitive markets in the world, North America and Europe, are where Western Union has made most of its gains, not the emerging markets.

-And its Asia Pacific business is shrinking fast (note WU said it expects a limited impact of Coronavirus in China – most is inbound business and accounts for only 2% overall).
+And its Asia Pacific business is shrinking fast (note that Western Union said it expects a limited impact of coronavirus in China – most is inbound business and accounts for only 2% overall).